amzaing123/sm2-FPGA/README.md

 # sm2-FPGA
-The SM2 algorithm is implemented using FPGA
+The SM2 algorithm is implemented using FPGA and matlab